contributorshipcollaboration/.github/profile/README.md

 # Contributorship Collaboration
-The goal of the __Contributorship Collaboration__ project to make curating and reporting scholarly contributions easier and more transparent.
+The goal of the __Contributorship Collaboration__ project to make curating and reporting scholarly contributions easier and more transparent

 See our [list of projects](https://contributorshipcollaboration.github.io/projects/translation/)